New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 Drop your Part D coverage altogether

-Most people with Medicare who receive Social Security benefits will pay the standard monthly Part B premium of $174.70 in 2024.
-This premium has increased from 2023 due to rising healthcare costs and adjustments in Part B items and services ( Grant Thornton ) ( Kiplinger.com ).
+Most people with Medicare who receive Social Security benefits will pay the standard monthly Part B premium of $202.90.
+This premium adjusts annually based on healthcare costs and adjustments in Part B items and services ( Grant Thornton ) ( Kiplinger.com ).

 You filed an individual income tax return with MAGI that was: |